 One of the most effective methods the anti's have to promote their legislative initiatives against hunting, breeding, entertainment, meat eating, or any other use of animals is through their political action committees (PACs), of which the largest and most visible at the federal level is now the Humane Society Legislative Fund (HSLF) PAC.
 Its members include The Humane Society of the United States (HSUS), The Fund for Animals (FFA), Farm Sanctuary, ASPCA, Doris Day Animal League (DDAL), Animal Welfare Institute, The Ark Trust, Animal Rights Foundation of Florida, and others.
 DDAL and FFA merged with HSUS, making the latter the wealthiest and best organized of the animal rights advocacy groups.
-A HSUS employee has always directed Humane USA.
+A HSUS employee has always directed its associated PAC.
 Currently

 Michael Markarian, chief program and policy officer for HSUS, also serves as president of FFA, and president of the HSLF where he oversees the lobbying and political activity.